 “If I give you everything back, will you and Plum leave me alone?”

 “Sure kid, untie me so we can shake on it.”

 “So that’s it?
-A little implied threat and you give up?
+One implied threat and you give up?
 You want to level the playing field a little don’t you?
 Here’s your opportunity.
 As Plum’s lap dog, Flame is a wealth of information.
 Surely there are things you’ve always wanted to know.
 At the very least you can find out what Plum plans on doing next.”